The Pulse

 China’s solar desert project planned to collect vast natural energy from the sun to generate renewable energy.
 The idea of covering the desert was perceived as victorious and they felt like they could utilise this dryland for something even better and more efficient.
 Millions of homes and businesses could have been powered by the substantial amounts of electricity that these solar arrays could provide.

-Having said that, although the engineering and innovation part of it became successful and accomplished, China did not keep in mind that a desert is a very fragile type of natural land with tender ecosystems, and they overlooked that.
-Therefore, extensive human involvement, building, digging, and extractions to install solar panels could harm the natural balance of the desert.
+Having said that, although the engineering and innovation part of it became successful and accomplished, some observers worried that a desert is a very fragile type of natural land with tender ecosystems, and that extensive human involvement, building, digging, and extractions to install solar panels could harm the natural balance of the desert.

 The environmental repercussions: How solar panels changed the desert